Anthropologist, social media guru, Icelandic nature and food enthusiast.

 Absolutely.
 While it can get cold (it’s not called “Sunland”!), visiting Iceland in winter is always a good idea.
 Snow blankets the landscapes, the Northern Lights are visible for longer, and it’s the only time of year to experience the country’s unique ice caves.

 The colder climate brings some challenges that aren’t there in warmer months, but Iceland winter is an unforgettable experience quite unlike anything else on Earth.
-In fact, learn how to spend 3 incredible days in winter in Iceland in our blog.
+You can learn how to create the perfect winter weekend itinerary in Iceland, in our blog.

 Here’s a quick guide of the best things to do in Iceland in winter.